seanbreckenridge/exobrain/programming/languages/python/plugins_namespace_packages/README.md

 means that `HPI` overrides any namespace packages in `HPI-to-master`.

 The fact that it overrides is great!
 Since it means I can overwrite files in the upstream repo without having to maintain a fork and having to deal with merging changes back and forth.
-But, sometimes when re-installing (or for some reason I can't seem to find) `easy-install.pth` gets messed with, and I have to manually fix it.
-Perhaps a tool should be written to handle this...
+But, sometimes when re-installing (or for some reason I can't seem to find) `easy-install.pth` gets messed with.
+To fix that, created [reorder_editable](https://github.com/seanbreckenridge/reorder_editable), which naively reorders my `easy-install.pth`.